-The "End of History" for corporate law and governance has come to a messy conclusion, marked by U.S.-China rivalry, economic sanctions, export controls, supply chain vulnerability, and resulting efforts by multinational enterprises and their governments to "derisk" in a global environment that has upended many assumptions on which the post-Cold War economic order operated.
-This new environment has ushered in an era of geoeconomics--the pursuit of power politics using economic means.
-The paper explores the potential implications of geoeconomics for corporate governance of U.S. firms.
-It first sketches the trajectory from globalization to weaponized interdependence that characterizes the past decade, with a focus on the "geopolitical chain reaction" underlying U.S.-China de-coupling, and documents the heightened perception of material risks to U.S. business the current era has engendered.
-It then examines how geoeconomics will affect the legal/policy environment for corporate governance, as well as the implications of geoeconomics for firm-level governance, focusing on (1) board and senior executive expertise, (2) governance of geopolitical risk, (3) compliance, (4) supply chain management, (5) litigation risk, and (6) investor/ public and government relations.
+The "End of History" for corporate law and governance has come to a messy conclusion, upending many assumptions on which the post-Cold War economic order operated.
+This new global environment has ushered in an era of geoeconomics - the pursuit of power politics using economic means.
+Geoeconomics leverages, curtails or blocks the actions of profit-oriented commercial enterprises to increase state power vis-a-vis geopolitical rivals, placing private corporations in a role for which they are unaccustomed and organizationally not well suited.

+This article explores the potential implications of geoeconomics for corporate governance of U.S. firms.
+Part I highlights the optimism about globalization and lack of attention to national security concerns that characterized comparative corporate governance debates at the turn of the twenty-first century.
+Part II outlines the trajectory from globalization to weaponized interdependence over the past decade, with a focus on the "geopolitical chain reaction" underlying US-China de-coupling, and documents heightened perceptions of geopolitical risk facing U.S. corporations.
+Part III identifies potential ways in which geoeconomics may affect the legal/policy environment for corporate governance, as well as the implications for firm-level governance, including (1) board and senior executive expertise, (2) oversight of geopolitical risk, (3) compliance, (4) supply chain management, (5) litigation risk, and (6) public and government relations.
+Part IV considers potential implications of the return of history in corporate governance for capital market competition, corporate identity, and convergence.